Snap Fits

 Annular snap

-Ring/lip into a groove.
-Great for round lids/caps; distributes load around the circumference.
+A ring or lip that snaps into a groove.
+Great for round lids and caps because the load is shared around the circumference.

 Torsion latch

-Twist-to-engage flexure.
-Useful when you don’t have room for a long bending arm.
+A latch that twists instead of bending like a beam.
+Useful when you don’t have room for a long cantilever.

 Living hinge latch

-Hinge-like flexure integrated into the part.
-Works best in tougher, more ductile plastics and with smooth transitions.
+A thin hinge-like flexure built into the part.
+Works best in ductile plastics and with smooth, gradual transitions.

-• Add a generous root fillet where the arm meets the base; the root is the usual crack starter.
+• Add a large fillet at the arm root; this is the most common crack origin

-• Use a lead-in ramp/chamfer on the mating part so force increases gradually instead of spiking.
+• Add a lead-in ramp or chamfer on the mating edge so the force ramps up instead of spiking

-• Add a hard stop so the arm cannot over-bend past its safe travel.
+• Build in a hard stop so the arm cannot over-travel past its safe bend

-Orientation and layer direction (design for the real load path)
+Orientation and layer direction (design for the real load)

-Try to make the highest tensile stresses run along continuous extrusions, not across layer-to-layer bonds.
-Cantilever clips are often strongest when printed flat so the arm length is made from continuous roads, while the base/root is not a stack of layers being peeled apart.
-If the latch load would peel layers at the root, change orientation or redesign with ribs/backers so layers see shear/compression instead.
+Aim to put the highest tensile stress along continuous extrusions, not across layer-to-layer bonds.
+A cantilever clip is often strongest when printed flat so the arm is made from continuous roads, and the root isn’t being peeled like a stack of cards.
+If your latch load would peel layers at the root, change print orientation or redesign with ribs/backers so the layers mainly see shear and compression.

 Clearances and engagement targets (starting points)